N-6: LAST DATE OF ACADEMICALLY-RELATED ACTIVITY

 When a faculty member assigns a failing grade to a student, the University is required to document certain information about the failing grade.
 This is a requirement under Title IV, Federal Student Aid regulation 34 CFR 668.22(a).
 A student earns federal student aid through attendance.
 The percentage of aid earned is based on the percentage of the semester the student completes.
 If a student does not complete the entire semester (i.e. stops participating), the University may be required to return a portion of the student's aid to the federal government.

-Documentation of Student’s Last Date of Academically-Related Activity:
+Documentation of Student’s Last Date of Academic Attendance or Attendance at an Academically-Related Activity:

 When assigning a failing grade in the student system grade reporting function, faculty are required to indicate whether the student participated for the entire semester, participated for a partial semester, or never participated.
-When indicating that a student completed only a ‘partial semester,’ faculty must provide the last recorded date of the student’s participation in an academically-related activity.
+When indicating that a student completed only a 'partial semester,' faculty must provide the last recorded date of the student's academic attendance or attendance at an academically-related activity.
+The student's attendance must include "academic engagement" as defined below.

-According to federal regulations, "academically-related activities" that may be recorded in a grade book and which document a student’s last date of attendance include but are not limited to:
+According Title IV Federal Student Aid regulation 34 CFR 600.2, "academic engagement" is active participation by a student in an instructional activity related to the student's course of study that may be recorded in a grade book to, document a student's last date of attendance and includes but is not limited to:

 - Submitting an academic assignment

 In addition, for online courses, academically-related activity must include substantive, constructive and meaningful feedback and interaction on discussion boards in the online classroom.
-Substantive interaction and participation in the course does not include simply signing in to the course.
 Substantive interaction includes written responses such as:

 - an in-depth exploration of a specific idea, which can include but is not limited to a specific theme, topic, key words, relevant phrases, a hypothesis, constructive criticism, etc.